Japan launches the new Shinkansen train

 The train has an automatic control system and an improved braking allowing it to stop faster in an emergency.

-More cameras are also installed inside the car compartments – an increase from two cameras to up to six in each train carriage.
+More cameras are also installed inside the car compartments – an increase from two cameras to up to six in each train car.

-The upgraded components will occupy less space under the train floor compared to the old model, making it possible to create a more flexible configuration, from four cars to 16 cars.
+The upgraded components will occupy less space under the train floor compared to the old model, making it possible to configure more flexibility, from four cars to 16 cars.
 This also reduces energy consumption while speeding production times, making it a more attractive option for international operators.

 “This new standard will also help when it comes to expanding our business abroad.”